inspec/inspec/docs/resources.rst

    end

 mysql_session -- DONE
 =====================================================
 Use the ``mysql_session`` InSpec resource to test SQL commands run against a |mysql| database.

 Syntax -- DONE
 -----------------------------------------------------
-A ``mysql_session`` InSpec resource block declares the username and password to use for the session, and then the command to be run.
-For example:
+A ``mysql_session`` InSpec resource block declares the username and password to use for the session, and then the command to be run:

 .. code-block:: ruby